ZachWatkins/Remarklet/README.md

 If you would like to participate in discussions, you can post in the [GitHub Discussions](https://github.com/ZachWatkins/Remarklet/discussions) section of the repository.

 Copyright 2014-2025 Zachary Kendall Watkins, <zwatkins.it@gmail.com>, https://zacharywatkins.com

+## Known Issues

+We use GitHub to create and resolve track issues, but some issues may not be able to be completely resolved within the library itself.
+Those issues are listed here: https://github.com/ZachWatkins/Remarklet/discussions/100